kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

   - type: Approved
 ```

-Once AWSAccessKeyRequest is approved, Vault operator will issue credential from Vault and create a secret containing the credential.
+Once AWSAccessKeyRequest is approved, KubeVault operator will issue credential from Vault and create a secret containing the credential.
 Also it will create rbac role and rolebinding so that `spec.subjects` can access secret.
 You can view the information in `status` field.

 ```console
 $ kubectl get awsaccesskeyrequest/demo-cred -n demo -o json | jq '.status'